 Raman and SEM

-The Raman-SEM combination is a relatively new correlative microscopy technique.
+The Raman-SEM (RISE) combination is a relatively new correlative microscopy technique.
 Structures in the nm-range detected by SEM can now be correlated to chemical Raman imaging from the same sample area.

 Developing High-Resolution Raman Imaging to the Maximum

 The WITec confocal Raman imaging systems provide a spatial resolution of down to 200 nm laterally and 780 nm vertically.
 However, some particular applications require Raman information with resolutions below the diffraction limit (< 200 nm).
 WITec microscope systems are ideally suited for these purposes due to their capability to combine several microscopy techniques within one microscope setup to overcome the diffraction limit.

 Near-field Raman Imaging

 Near-field Raman imaging is an exceptional microscopy technique which links chemical Raman information to high-resolution Scanning Near-field Optical Microscopy (SNOM).
 Thus near-field Raman allows for the acquisition of complete high-resolution confocal Raman images.
 Typically, lateral resolutions of below 100 nm can be achieved.

 Through the unique combination of a high-throughput spectroscopic system with the cantilever-based SNOM technique of the WITec Raman-SNOM microscope, an unrivaled sensitivity and imaging quality can be provided by a single microscope setup.